dkekel/gridwars/README.md

-TODO add docs about project content and how to buld
+TODO add docs about project content and how to build